MIJUMBO/london-house-prices/README.md

 4. Overall, London’s center of growth shifted eastward, transforming once lower-cost areas into vibrant communities.

 ---

+##  Conclusion

+Between 1998 and 2018, Hackney experienced the largest growth in average house prices (over 500%), reflecting regeneration, gentrification, and transport improvements.This trend highlights the significant economic and social transformation across East London over the past two decades.

 ## 🧰 Tools Used